-Clients have a right to expect a high level of technical expertise from all lawyers.
-Beyond this, what distinguishes the 'excellent' from the merely 'acceptable' is often the quality of prior preparation.
+Clients have a right to expect a high level of technical expertise from lawyers at major firms.
+Beyond this, what distinguishes the excellent from the merely acceptable is often the quality of prior preparation.

-One salutary tale is that of the mediator who while practising as a solicitor acted for one of the world's leading professional gamblers.
+One salutary tale is that of the mediator who, while practising as a solicitor, acted for one of the world's leading professional gamblers.
 The gambler concerned made a living taking on all-comers at Blackjack.
 She became involved in a rights dispute and sought advice on her prospects of succeeding in a legal claim.
-The solicitor gave his standard line: 'You've got a 70% chance of succeeding with the claim, your costs will be X if you win and X if you lose.'
+The solicitor gave his standard line: you've got a 70% chance of succeeding with the claim, your costs will be X if you win and X if you lose.
 'Is that it?' she asked.
 'What kind of a risk assessment is that?
 I need to know about my opponent - what advice are they getting?
 What's their personality?
 Are they gamblers?
 Will they see this thing through to the end?
 How do they cope with stress?
-Will they break under crossexamination?
-Is their house on the line?'
-In short, she wanted a full risk assessment of all the relevant circumstances.
-Litigation was not a gamble she was about to undertake lightly.
+Will they break under cross-examination?